pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

 The git log command is used to display the commit history in the repository.
 It shows the commit logs starting from the latest commit, allowing you to view information such as commit hashes, author details, dates, and commit messages.
 Here's an example of how to use it: $ git log

 git log using various options.
 For example, you can use options like --oneline to display each commit on a single line or --graph to visualize the commit history as a graph.

+git status

+Use `git status` to list all new or modified files that haven't yet been committed.

 git commit command